All Episodes

 That's trolling.

-It also relies on the premise that business is basically immoral and will always do evil unless held to the highest standards of the self declared moralists.
+It also relies on the premise that business is basically immoral and will always do evil unless held to the highest standards of the self-declared moralists.

-Bannery Surfer says he's not wrong that the small boats are a fig leaf, but not for the rich, for legal mass migration, and it will soon be discarded.
+Binary Surfer says he's not wrong that the small boats are a fig lif, but not for the rich for legal mass migration.

-And Northblood says, I guess it doesn't matter which end of the globe you're on, greens are just retarded watermelons.
+And North Blood says, I guess it doesn't matter which end of the globe you're on.

-And let's go to Chad Koala says turns out muscle mass can be distributed.
+And let's go to Chad Koala says, turns out muscle mass can be distributed.

 Each individual has to build it themselves.